dojot/dojot/connector/mqtt/locust/README.md

 ## Unit Tests

-You can get the complete tests' report by running:
+You can get the complete tests report by running:
 ```shell
 run_cov
 ```